L (Death Note): Creation and conception

 Obata stated that the peculiar traits exhibited by L are best revealed "gradually".
 Obata added that if he drew L eating "mountains of sweets" before revealing his face, he would not have "much credibility as a super detective" and people would ask if he was "crazy".
 Both Ohba and Obata chose L as their favorite character from the series, with the former noting him as the "strongest" character in the series besides Light, and the latter due to "appearance, personality, everything".
 Obata said that he could never have created a character like L and that he enjoyed drawing him.
 Obata added that because of this, L was not "real" to him and that he liked that aspect of the character.

 L's fighting style has been described as similar to capoeira.
 However, Obata has denied considering this when drawing L's fights, saying that he was thinking of the most effective way to kick someone whilst handcuffed.
 He added that if the style resembles capoeira, then this "adds another element to it" and "that makes me happy".
 When designing color illustrations, Obata assigned specific colors to the main characters to help "get the atmosphere right"; gold was assigned to L.

+In the process of adapting L into the anime, several plot elements were added to flesh out L's human aspects.
+Kappei Yamaguchi, L's voice actor, specifically requested certain lines be added to emphasize L's vulnerable side, especially in regard to his relationship with his handler and father figure, Watari.
+L's rivalry and potential desire for a friendship with Light was also emphasized in episode 25, the final episode where L appears, in which L attempts to "stab Light in the heart" with a final conversation in the rain.